 After school enrichment programs are offered every quarter throughout the school year.
 These classes are typically held on Monday, Tuesday, Thursday, and Friday from 2:30-3:30pm.
-The frequency of the class differs depending on the class.
+Pauoa teachers, community partners, parent volunteers, and outside vendors design and teach the enrichment programs.
+The age group and frequency depends on the class.
 All classes are held on campus.